 If you do a Google search on velveting meat, you will find lots of other methods.
 Some of them advise using bicarbonate of soda, or egg whites.
 I’ve been using this method of cornflour and soy sauce for years, and it always works for me.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 To reheat:

-- Allow the szechuan chicken to defrost in the refrigerator then tip the contents into a large frying pan and heat gently until piping hot.
+Allow the Szechuan chicken to defrost in the refrigerator then tip the contents into a large frying pan and heat gently until piping hot.

-If you want to make this dish in advance, you could cook the sauce and vegetables and leave in a covered dish in the refrigerator for up to three days.
+If you want to make this dish in advance, you could cook the sauce and vegetables and leave them in a covered dish in the refrigerator for up to three days.

-Pin for later
+Save for later

-Easy Szechuan Chicken with Noodles
+Spicy Szechuan Chicken

 (Click the stars to rate this recipe)